Invitation to Apply for Instructional Positions at Crosstown High:

 - Exceptional organizational and planning skills

-- Teacher applicants must have TN Educator Licensure/Endorsements or equivalent Out-of-State Licensure/Endorsements (If hired, out-of-state candidates must obtain necessary TN licensure.)
+- Teacher applicants must have TN Educator Licensure/Endorsements for Special Education or equivalent Out-of-State Licensure/Endorsements (If hired, out-of-state candidates must obtain necessary TN licensure.)

 - Evidence of excellence in teaching in a student-centered and rigorous environment

-- Experience in a project-based learning environment is strongly preferred, but not required
+- Experience in a project-based learning environment is preferred, but not required

 - Willingness to learn, explore, experiment, question, create, critique, and enhance as we RETHINK HIGH SCHOOL EDUCATION.